A unified convention for achievement positional games: Complexity results

-\strut The classic \QBF~decision problem can be formulated in terms of the following game.
-The input is a logic formula $\phi$ in CNF form, with clauses of size exactly 3 and an even number of variables which have a prescribed ordering $x_1,\ldots,x_{2n}$.
-Two players, Satisfier and Falsifier, take turns choosing valuations for the variables.
-Satisfier goes first, setting $x_1$ to \true~or \false.
+The problem \QBF~can be formulated in terms of the following game.
+A logic formula $\phi$ in CNF form with clauses of size exactly~$3$ is given, along with a prescribed ordering of its variables $x_1,y_1,\ldots,x_n,y_n$.
+Two players, Falsifier and Satisfier, take turns assigning truth values to the variables.
+We assume that Falsifier goes first, setting $x_1$ to \true~or \false.
+Satisfier then sets $y_1$ to \true~or \false.
 Falsifier then sets $x_2$ to \true~or \false, and so on until a full valuation $\mu$ is built.
-Note that Satisfier (resp.
-Falsifier) takes care of all variables whose index is odd (resp. even).
 Satisfier wins the game if $\mu$ satisfies $\phi$, otherwise Falsifier wins. \\

 \\